-Navigator Sq, London N19 3TD in The Beginners Hall (Buzz the ‘Beginners’ hall bell and we let you in)
+Navigator Sq, London N19 3TD.
+Buzz the hall bell, we let you in

 Classes turn around every six weeks.